ewoks-kit/ewokscore/doc/definitions.rst

 The input arguments of a task are defined in the following order of priority:
  * Input from non-required predecessors (we allow maximum one of those)
  * Input from all unconditional links (argument collisions raise an exception)
- * Input from the graph representation (static input)
+ * Input from the graph representation (default input)

 Workflow description
 --------------------